-This article deals with the testing of the three wire type of coil-on-Plug ignition coil.
-To find out how to test the Coi-on-Plug type with two wires in the connector, you can follow this link: Testing Tips and Techniques for Coil-on-Plug Type 1.
+This article deals with the testing of the three wire type of Coil-On-Plug ignition coil.
+To find out how to test the Coil-On-Plug type with two wires in the connector, you can follow this link: How To Test 2-Wire Coil-On-Plug (COP) Ignition Coils.

 - Power Circuit.

 If any one of these three inputs is missing, this type of Coil-On-Plug will not spark.

 You might be asking yourself: So how are these signals tested?
 Do I need a scan tool (Automotive Diagnostic Scanner) test them with?
 How hard are these tests?
 Let's find out all of the answers to these questions.

 This type of coil has three wires (circuits) in its connector.
 You're gonna' learn simple, easy and effective tests to diagnose a BAD Coil-On-Plug ignition coil.
 No scan tool (Automotive Diagnostic Scanner) is required to test the Coil-On-Plug ignition coils.